luxeengine/alpha/docs_src/Luxe/setup.md

 ####[Install haxe first](http://haxe.org/download).

 <a name="install"> </a>
-## Installing from haxelib
+## Install the lime framework
 ---

+`haxelib` is a command line tool installed with Haxe automatically, and acts as a package manager for installing and sharing haxe libraries.

 To install luxe from haxelib, open a Terminal/Command line and type the following :

-`haxelib install format`
-`haxelib install lime-tools`
 `haxelib install lime`
-`haxelib git luxe https://github.com/underscorediscovery/luxe.git` master

-Now, we tell luxe to setup :

 `haxelib run lime setup`

 This will create a command called `lime` which you use to build your projects,
 and continue the set up process for you.

+It should be noted that if you are using **Windows**, you should be using a sane cmd.exe alternative, one that includes git etc. [Get a great cmd replacement here](http://bliker.github.io/cmder/).

+## Get the luxe repo from git
+---

+You can manually use git to fetch the code from the [git repository](http://github.com/underscorediscovery/luxe), or you can use the excellent [Windows](http://windows.github.com/) and [Mac](http://mac.github.com/) which are highly recommended.

+You might want to clone the repo somewhere easily accessible, as the example projects, tests and samples are all in the repository folder right now.

+##Tell haxelib where to find luxe
+---

+First - make sure haxelib is up to date by running `haxelib selfupdate`, which has instructions for you to follow.

+Once you have the repo locally, you need to know where it is.
+You can find this by right clicking in the github app or wherever you cloned the repo to.

+`haxelib dev luxe /path/to/luxe/repo`

+##Tell lime to setup luxe dependencies
+---

+`haxelib install luxe`

+##Test a simple build of a luxe project
+---

+To build a luxe project, you also use the lime command.
+To test that things are set up correctly, you can run `lime test html5` from the _/path/to/luxe/repo/_/samples/simplest folder and you should see if a webpage with numbers on screen load up.
+If so, you are done!

+##Native targets
+---

-Finally, you can use lime to install any other requirements for your platform.
+Lastly, if you want to compile to native binaries like Mac app or Windows exe files, you can use lime to install any other requirements for your platform.
 _You only need to run the setup for platforms you are on/using_.
+If you already have any of the dependencies installed, just say no to the prompts :)

 `lime setup windows`
 `lime setup mac`